kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 At least that’s what I kept telling myself when the group of men just stood there staring at me as they opened my door.

 “Are we going to do this the easy way or the hard way?”
 The bigger of the men said to me.
 Beckoning me to come with him.
 I wanted no part of that so I chose the easy way.
 He grabbed me and literally lifted me out of the car.
-My feet off the ground until I got to the sidewalk and then he gently let me down.
-A few men opened each of the doors and I was taken inside.
+My feet were off the ground until I got to the sidewalk and then he gently let me down.
+A few men opened each of the enormous doors and I was led inside.

-The inside of the restaurant is exactly what you’d expect if you had gone after hours on Christmas.
+The interior of the restaurant is exactly what you’d expect if you had gone after hours on Christmas.
 Chairs were upside down on their tables, the room was incredibly dark with only a few dimmed lights on.
 The smell of freshly baked bread filled the air and my belly rumbled reminding me that I still hadn’t eaten for the day.
 It was only noon but I typically would have had my coffee by now.

 The men led me inside to a back corner booth.
 One that looked like a sectional that happened to have a table next to it.
-Around the booth were a handful of men, also heavily armed with communication devices in their ears.
+Around the booth were a handful of men, heavily armed and with communication devices in their ears.
 When I had approached they parted making room around a lone chair.

 Past the chair seated in the center of the booth was a short stout man.
 Perhaps middle aged but I couldn’t really tell given the low light made it hard to make out any real clear features.
 One thing was certain regardless of the light.
 He commanded respect.

 As I neared the chair was pulled out for me and I sat down.
-Well, I was more or less used down but in order to keep control in my own mind I sat down.
+Well, I was more or less pushed down but in order to keep control in my own mind I sat down.
 I looked up and locked eyes with the man for a brief moment.
 Surrounding the man in the middle were two incredibly beautiful women.
 One was a red head and another a blonde.
 I’d seen two red heads today which I don’t think I’ve seen in all my days of life.
+Two?
+In one day?
+It’s been a weird day for sure.
 It must’ve been a sign.

 My mind drifted for a moment and then returned to the women.
 They were situated in such a way that made them look not like mistresses or love interests but fashion accessories.
 Both wearing tight red dresses showing their beautiful figures.
 For the span of a heartbeat I wanted so badly to live the life that this man lived.
 To have beautiful woman surrounding me.
 To have men say ‘sir’ or ‘no sir’ to me.
 Have the doors open for me.
 To have my own restaurant.
 To have that freshly baked bread whenever I wanted.
 A man can dream can’t he?

 I sat there for a minute just looking around.
 Looking at my shoes, looking at the ceiling.